-An attorney with broad experience in government and transportation, Ris has been American Airlines' principal government affairs executive since July 1996.
+Will Ris is senior vice president – Government Affairs.
+He oversees global government and regulatory affairs and public policy.
 He is responsible for directing all activities on behalf of American with Congress, the administration and a broad range of federal agencies.

 Today, Ris serves as chairman emeritus of the board of directors of the Green Door, Inc., a nationally recognized organization that provides services for chronically mentally ill persons in Washington, D.C.
-Ris is also a member of the board of governors of Ford’s Theater in Washington, a member of the board of directors of the American Association of People with Disabilities and a member of the board of trustees for the Woolly Mammoth Theater in Washington.
+He is a member of the board of governors of Ford’s Theater in Washington, a member of the board of directors of the American Association of People with Disabilities and a member of the board of trustees for the Woolly Mammoth Theater in Washington.
 He is a long-standing board member of the Advanced Navigation & Positioning Corporation in Hood River, Ore., and chairman of its audit committee.